jocortems/azurehybridnetworking/ExpressRoute-Transit-with-Azure-RouteServer/readme.md

 - Traffic between on-premises branches can be filtered and inspected at the NVAs

-- Traffic between on-premises branches can be filtered using [network security groups](https://docs.microsoft.com/azure/virtual-network/network-security-groups-overview) at the NVA NICs subnets if no IPSec or VxLAN tunnels are used
+- Traffic between on-premises branches can be filtered using [network security groups](https://docs.microsoft.com/azure/virtual-network/network-security-groups-overview) at the NVA NICs subnets facing Azure Route Server if no IPSec or VxLAN tunnels are used

 - ExpressRoute circuits can be [Local SKU](https://docs.microsoft.com/azure/expressroute/expressroute-faqs#what-is-expressroute-local)

 - Throughput is not constrained by tunnels

+- [ExpressRoute FastPath](https://docs.microsoft.com/azure/expressroute/about-fastpath) can be enabled for improved performance

 **Disadvantages:**